 A 16-Member Volunteer Panel

 The Task Force is made up of 16 volunteer members who serve 4-year terms and is led by a chair and two vice chairs.
-Members come from the fields of preventive medicine and primary care, including internal medicine, family medicine, pediatrics, behavioral health, obstetrics/gynecology, and nursing.
-Members are appointed by the Director of AHRQ.
+Members are experts in the fields of preventive medicine and primary care, including internal medicine, family medicine, pediatrics, behavioral health, obstetrics/gynecology, and nursing.
 Members must have no substantial conflicts of interest that could impair the scientific integrity of the work of the Task Force.
-A list of current Task Force members, including a link to biographical information, is found on the members page of the USPSTF Web site.
+A list of current Task Force members, including a link to biographical information, can be found on the USPSTF Web site.

 The Task Force makes recommendations based on a rigorous review of existing peer-reviewed evidence.
 It does not conduct the research studies; it reviews and assesses the research.
 The Task Force assigns each recommendation a letter grade (an A, B, C, or D grade or an I statement) based on the strength of the evidence and on the balance of benefits and harms of the preventive service.
-More information on Task Force recommendation grades can be found on the grade page of the USPSTF Web site.
-A list of all current USPSTF recommendations can be found on the A-Z topic guide page.
-Materials on individual topic pages can include the evidence report, the full draft or final recommendation statement, topic fact sheets, tables, and other visual elements.
+The Task Force does not consider the costs of a preventive service when determining a recommendation grade.